CenterForDigitalHumanities/website/source/community/groups/maps-tsg/charter.md

 #### Create an extension which would allow the storage and presentation of Georeferencing information for a historical map.
 Once GeoJSON was proven effective, IIIF Maps TSG got to work on its first extension to add a new technical property called "navPlace".
 The navPlace Extension sought to make geospatial data a primary data point of IIIF resources instead of treating it as supplementary or second class data.
 It came to fruition in October 2021.

 The previously mentioned output focused on "geolocation", which is only a minor branch of what researchers and technologists do in the geospatial realm.
 It was made clear that another popular mechanic called "georeferencing" was practiced for old and modern maps.
-IIIF Maps TSG shifted focus to this usage of geospatial data and began developing an Annotation pattern by which IIIF resources could be georeferenced.
+IIIF Maps TSG shifted focus to this usage of geospatial data and began developing an annotation pattern by which IIIF resources could be georeferenced.

-The Georeference Extension was produced and challenged the capabilities of the IIIF APIs in relation to Linked Data.
-After careful study, the IIIF API proved extendable for this technology as well and the Georeference Extension was released in May 2023.
+The IIIF Presentation API proved extendable for this technology as well and the Georeference Extension was released in May 2023.
 * [Georeferencing a IIIF Map](https://github.com/IIIF/iiif-stories/issues/129)
 * [Masking or identifying the region of a page which contains a map](https://github.com/IIIF/iiif-stories/issues/127)
 * [Using IIIF Maps in a GIS System](https://github.com/IIIF/iiif-stories/issues/126)